Raymond Louis Kennedy: Biography

 In 1974, Kennedy was featured on the soundtrack to the Brian DePalma cult film Phantom of the Paradise, singing "Life at Last" and a version of "The Phantom's Theme".
 In the movie, the former song was lip-synched by Gerrit Graham as the character Beef, who performed the song as a Frankenstein-type, flamboyant rocker, constructed by the members of The Undead during a Dr. Caligari-esque performance.

-In 1980, Kennedy released a second, self-titled solo album, Ray Kennedy.
-This album featured the minor hit single "Just for the Moment", which would become Kennedy's only Billboard Hot 100 hit under his own name.
+In 1980, Kennedy released a second, self-titled solo album, Ray Kennedy; it featured the minor hit single "Just for the Moment", which would become Kennedy's only Billboard Hot 100 hit under his own name.

-In addition to this solo album, Kennedy spent the next several decades writing, recording and touring with Sly and the Family Stone, Brian Wilson, Dave Mason, Jeff Beck, Barry Goldberg, Maurice White, Aerosmith, Michael Schenker, Engelbert Humperdinck, Wayne Newton, Tanya Tucker, Bill Champlin, Willie Nelson, Mick Fleetwood and others.
+In addition to this solo album, Kennedy wrote, recorded, and toured for several decades with Sly and the Family Stone, Brian Wilson, Dave Mason, Jeff Beck, Barry Goldberg, Maurice White, Aerosmith, Michael Schenker, Engelbert Humperdinck, Wayne Newton, Tanya Tucker, Bill Champlin, Willie Nelson, Mick Fleetwood, and others.